-Each of the five rites is made up of a set of movements that are repeated 21 times.
-When practiced daily, the five rites are said to enhance mental clarity and memory, balance hormones, improve health and support emotional well-being.
+Each of the Five Tibetan Rites are made up of a set of movements that are repeated 21 times.
+When practiced daily, they are said to enhance mental clarity and memory, balance hormones, improve health and support emotional well-being.

 From a standing position, step feet out about 2-1/2 to 3 feet, with feet parallel and arms extended out in a T shape.
 Begin to spin in a clockwise direction as fast as you can without losing control.
 Repeat for 21 revolutions.
 If you get dizzy, slow down or stop.

 End the set by inhaling, reaching hands overhead and meeting palms into a prayer position.
 Then exhale, draw the hands in front of the heart in prayer, taking a few deep breaths to still yourself.